nolanyee/data-science-portfolio/literary-pattern-analyzer/README.md

 ### Generalizing Tokens
 The token list (referred to as the global variable 'book') is lemmatized and stemmed, generating the token lists 'lemmatizedbook' and 'stemmedbook'.
 A custom list of stop words and punctuation is defined within in the program.
 Tokens in the stop word and punctuation lists are ignnored in the next steps.

 Using WordNet, all the words that are synonymous with each other are grouped.
-(If any word in the text that is a lemma in any synset of another word, the two words are grouped).
+(If any word in the text is a lemma in any synset of another word, the two words are grouped).
 The name of the group is the word in the group that most frequently occurs in the text.
-A copy of the lemmatized book is created with each word replaced by the name of it's group.
+A copy of the lemmatized book is created with each word replaced by the name of its group.
 If the word is a stop word or punctuation, it is replaced by "."
 The resulting book is called 'ideabook'.
 Another book is similarly created with synonyms and antonyms grouped together.
 This is referred to as 'ideabook2'.

 All these books represent varying levels of generalization for comparing different parts of the text.
 Using the original book provides the strictest comparison, since words will not match unless they are exactly the same.
 Using idea book 2 provides the loosest comparison, as any word that is a synonym or antonym will match.
+(Further generalization would be helpful to more accurately identify instances of structural devices that do not rely on verbatim or synonymous repetition, however that would require deeper semantic analysis and is not in the scope of this project).

 ### Measuring Similarity
 To detect parallelism, it is necessary to compare one verse or line with another.
-Comparison will be done based on content (shared words) and word order using similarity measures defined below.
+Comparison is done based on content (shared words) and word order, using similarity measures defined below.

 Jaccard similarity is used to compare two lists of words in terms of content.

 <img src="images/LiteraryFig1.png" width = "160">

-Where A and B are the lists being compared and S are the stop words.
+where A and B are the lists being compared and S is the stop words.
 Note that only punctuation is treated as stop words, since in the idea books all stop words are replaced by periods.
 Therefore in the lemmatized book and stemmed book, the non-punctuation stop words are still included in the comparison.

 For word order similarity, the program uses the formula proposed by Y. Li, Z. Bandard, D. McLean, J. O'Shea. *A Method for Measuring Sentence Similarity and its Application to Conversational Agents.* Intelligent Systems Group, Department of Computing and Mathematics, Manchester Metropolitan University.

 For one of the texts the words are numbered consecutively.
 This vector of numbers is *v<sub>1</sub>*.
 For the second text's vector *v<sub>2</sub>*, the entries are the location of the first text's words in the second text.
 For example if the first text is "John ate shark" and the second text is "shark ate John" then *v<sub>1</sub>*=\[1,2,3\] and *v<sub>2</sub>*=\[3,2,1\].
 However, this method only works it the two texts have the same number of each of the shared words.
-Therefore some modification is necessary to apply this method.
+Therefore some modification is necessary to apply this method generally.

 The first step in applying this method is to remove any words that are not in both texts.
 This yields two texts with the same words.
 The position vector, however, will still use the word position from the original text.
 For example for the two texts "the dog bit a cat" and "he bought the dog food", *v<sub>1</sub>*=\[1,2\] and *v<sub>2</sub>*=\[3,4\].

-There may also duplicate words in the list, in which case a new number is assigned rather than assigning the same number.
+There may also be duplicate words in the list, in which case a new number is assigned rather than assigning the same number.
 For example the vector for "the dog bit the cat" would be \[1,2,3,4,5\].

 However, one text may contain a different numbers of these words than the other.
 In this case the shorter vector is extended to match the longer one.
 To achieve this, the vector *v<sub>2</sub>* starts out empty.
 First, in this empty vector the index of each element of the shorter list is placed in the position with the closest matching entry on the longer vector corresponding to the same word.